So It's Come to This: A Simpsons Clip Show

-"So It's Come to This: A Simpsons Clip Show" is the eighteenth episode of the fourth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on April Fools' Day, 1993.
+"So It's Come to This: A Simpsons Clip Show", or simply "A Simpsons Clip Show", is the eighteenth episode of the fourth season of the American animated television series The Simpsons.
+It originally aired on Fox in the United States on April 1, 1993.
 In the episode, Homer plays a series of practical jokes on Bart, and to get even, Bart shakes up a can of Homer's beer with a paint shaker.
 Homer opens the can, resulting in a huge explosion that lands him in the hospital, where he goes into a coma.
 At Homer's bedside, the Simpson family reminisce, mainly about moments relevant to Homer's life.